iwoca/django-orm-views/README.md

 ## Cool!
 But how do I use this?

+* `pip install django-orm-views`
 * Add `'django_orm_views'` to your `INSTALLED_APPS`
 * Create a `postgres_views.py` (file or package) inside any app
 * Add a `PostgresViewFromQueryset` or `PostgresViewFromSQL` to your `postgres_views.py` (as above)
 * run `./manage.py sync_views`

+Note, you can put `./manage.py sync_views` into your CI/CD.
+It works by:
+* Opening a transaction
+* Dropping the views schema
+* Recreating the views schema
+* Recreating all views under that schema
+* Committing the transaction

 ## What's still to come?

-* Views depending on other views - this needs some small dependency analysis which we haven't implemented as of yet.
+* Support for more database engines.
+This currently only supports Postgres, but should be a reasonably light shift to support other database engines.
+* Support for ORM-friendly readable views (optionally!)
 * Making the package more configurable using settings.
 * Consideration of implementing reads using the ORM
 * Consideration of 0 downtime deployments with views.
-Note, this can still be achieved with the current implementation, but a bad migration (with a view depending) could cascade a view and create downtime.
+  * Note, this can still be achieved with the current implementation, but a bad migration (with a view depending) could cascade a view and create downtime.
 Ideally migrations + view creation should happen in a single transaction.

-* Actual tests!
+## Contributing

+Feel free to fork the package and propose changes.
+The repo comes with a test django project which can be used to effectively test changes.
+It also demonstrates the functionality pretty well.